 In February 2011, I led a month-long study of the Chun Bu Kyung on this blog, going into each line in greater detail.
 You can read each of the daily posts and gain more profound knowledge of this sacred text, beginning with the first post here.

-Yet, the true meaning of the Chun Bu Kyung lies beyond the intellect and the conscious mind.
+Although we can study the Chun Bu Kyung in this way, the true meaning of the Chun Bu Kyung lies beyond the intellect and the conscious mind.
 It’s only truly understood through experience, through the pure energy of the Chun Bu Kyung.
 Besides electric current, energy is transmitted and shared via light, sound waves, magnetism, and other forms of vibration.
 Therefore, to experience the Chun Bu Kyung personally, it is chanted, sung, written, or visualized in the mind.
 Repeating the Chun Bu Kyung in one of these forms purifies the energy of an individual’s body and mind, and then infuses them with the energy of the source of life, with the energy of the One, which is the essence of the Chun Bu Kyung.
 I’ve created tools to help you do this, including Chun Bu Kyung Wisdom Cards to help you focus on each individual character, an album of Chun Bu Kyung chanting and singing, and a workbook to learn Chun Bu Kyung writing.